NEET/JEE Coaching Scholarship

 (a) metal is the strongest reducing agent | |

-(b) metal ion which is the weakest oxidising agent | |
+(b) metal ion which is the weakest oxidizing agent | |

-(c) non metal which is the best oxidizing agent | |
+(c) non-metal which is the best oxidizing agent | |

 (d) unreactive metal | |

-(e) anion that can be oxidised by | |
+(e) anion that can be oxidized by | |

-(f) anion which is the weakest reducing Agent | |
+(f) Anion which is the weakest reducing Agent | |

-(g) metal ion which is an oxidising agent |
+(g) metal ion, which is an oxidizing agent |

 Answer: